-Through the generous bequest of David Blunt, we’ve been able to provide 4,361 skin check vouchers over the past four years to residents of the Nelson Tasman region.
+Through the generous bequest of David Blunt, we’ve been able to provide 5,561 skin check vouchers over the past five years to residents of the Nelson Tasman region.

 “As someone who spent my entire life in the Nelson region, I’ve always loved our long sunshine hours and the endless opportunities for outdoor activities.
 My passion for tramping and the outdoors defined my life, but I was also mindful of the higher risk of skin cancer that comes with our sun-filled lifestyle.